-Prior to seasonal start-up, lubricate the motor base adjusting screw (see Figures 4a and 4b on page 12) and the fan shaft bearings (see page 13).
+Prior to seasonal start-up, lubricate the motor base adjusting screw (see Figures 4a and 4b on page 12) and the fan shaft bearings (see page 20).
 At initial start-up, bearings are factory lubricated prior to shipment.
-However, if the unit has been idle for more than three months, re-lubricate the bearings (see page 13).
+However, if the unit has been idle for more than three months, re-lubricate the bearings (see page 20).
+For towers with the optional gear drive system, refer to page 16.

-- Apply RUST VETO® to steel shafts. - Fill the cold water basin with fresh water to the overflow level via the make-up valve. - Set the make-up valve float so the water shuts off at the operating level (see Table 1, page 9). - Check that the float-operated make-up valve is operating freely.
-Closely monitor the water level and adjust as necessary during the first 24 hours of operation. - For multicell arrangements, balance the flow between the cells to obtain even water distribution.
+- Apply RUST VETO® to steel shafts and bushings. - Fill the cold water basin with fresh water to the overflow level via the make-up valve. - Set the make-up valve float so the water shuts off at the operating level (see Table 1, page 9). - For units with the optional EASY CONNECT® Piping Arrangement, verify the drain plug is installed. - Check that the float-operated make-up valve is operating freely.
+Closely monitor the water level and adjust as necessary during the first 24 hours of operation. - For the top inlets only, adjust the flow balancing valves to equalize flow to the hot water basin(s).
+This valve may be provided by others or optionally supplied by BAC. - Series 3000 Cooling Towers equipped with the optional EASY CONNECT® Piping Arrangement do not require balancing the flow to the hot water basins. - For multicell arrangements, balance the flow between the cells to obtain even water distribution.